The entire book appears at this link with chapters added after appearing online:

 Work for the private IRS Inc. has been booming, Dorothy

-“Now,” she says, turning discussion to the applicant.
-I
+“Now,” she says, turning discussion to the applicant at hand,

-have your resume here and it looks quite impressive.
-Anything you
+“have your resume here and it looks quite impressive.

-When a person has had as many positions as Tyger-, dear- boy,
+A person has assumed as many positions as Tyger

-he becomes expert at the ar-t of job inter-viewing tactics.
-Of
+becomes expert at the art of job interviewing tactics.

-begins the usual applicant balancing act painting himself in
+Tyger begins the usual suppliant balancing act painting himself in

 literature and history, as well as previous occupations